 Usability & Form Factor: Enhance Their Experience

-A good mobile site is not simply a scaled-down or stripped-down version of your desktop one, it’s a completely unique user experience.
-Design your entire site to cater for mobile’s form factor and the unique needs of mobile users.
+A good mobile site is not simply a scaled-down or stripped-down version of your desktop one, it’s completely unique user experience.
+Design your entire site to cater to mobile’s form factor and the unique needs of mobile users.
 Delight your users with the small things that make the mobile experience a positive one:

 19) Optimize Your Entire Site for Mobile Usability, Not Just a Few Pages